plusiv/portainer-deployer/README.md

 ## ⛏️ Built Using <a name = "built_using"></a>

 - [Python 🐍](https://www.python.org/) - Core Programming Language
-- [argparse](https://docs.python.org/3/library/argparse.html) - Main Library for parsing arguments
+- [argparse](https://docs.python.org/3/library/argparse.html) - Main Python library for parsing arguments

 ## ✍️ Authors <a name = "authors"></a>